-The temperature sensors included in each TAP switch are 1-Wire sensors and therefore are wired back to the Loxone 1-Wire extension.
-This requires some careful consideration when wiring as often a single CAT cable will have some cores wired to digital inputs, some wired back to the 1-Wire extension and some cores used for the 24V DC supply to the switch.
+The temperature sensors included in FLY-LOXO2 variation are 1-Wire sensors and therefore are wired back to the Loxone 1-Wire extension.
+This requires some careful consideration when wiring as often a single CAT cable will have some cores wired to volt free inputs, some wired back to the 1-Wire extension and some cores used for the 24V DC supply to the switch.
 Accidentally connecting 24V to the 1-Wire sensor will most likely cause irreparable damage to the 1-Wire sensor, so be careful.

 Configuring the TAP switches in Loxone Config tool

 We start by identifying the digital inputs in the Loxone periphery tree that we have the TAP-5 switch connected to.
 Make sure each input is named correctly to avoid any confusion when returning to the config at a later date or if we need to make any amendments.
 In this example we have wired a TAP-5 back to inputs 4 -8 of the Miniserver.
 Category and room can be set for each input also.